-By the 17th century, embroiderers living in affluent environments of the upper classes, surrounded by the woven tapestry, carved furniture, embossed plasterwork and silver and influenced by a growing interest in science, plants, flowers and all thing religious and mythological, were seeking to interpret these in stitch.
-Although many embroiderers continued to create ‘flatwork’ embroideries in imitation of the woven tapestries, others appear to have been influenced by the earlier raised techniques and needle lace developed by the Elizabethans.
+By the 17th century, embroiderers living in affluent environments of the upper classes.
+Surrounded by the woven tapestry, carved furniture, embossed plasterwork and silver work.
+Influenced by a growing interest in science, plants, flowers and all thing religious and mythological, were seeking to interpret these in stitch.
+Although many embroiderers continued to create ‘flatwork’ embroideries in imitation of the woven tapestries.
+Others appear to have been influenced by the earlier raised techniques and needle lace developed by the Elizabethans.
 These privileged young ladies practiced a diverse range of stiches and techniques on spot motifs and band samplers.
-The decorating of these caskets and mirrors provided a great opportunity to explore the potential of these stiches and patterns, and many girls spent years working on such projects.
+The decorating of these caskets and mirrors provided a great opportunity to explore the potential of these stiches and patterns.
+Many girls spent years working on such projects.

 Professional embroiderers who travelled the country visiting large country houses and estates largely sustained the fashion for raised embroidery.
 Ready drawn designs on linen or satin could be bought or drawn “in house” along with craved hands and fruit that would later be placed on work.
 These peddlers knew exactly which scenes would attract the most customers, and by drawing figures dressed in the latest fashions, young girls found them irresistible.
 These early forms of embroidery kits could go a long way to explain the similarity of design and choice of motif in many historical pieces.

 The embroiderer copies many motifs without changing the scale, which had the effect of merely adding to the fantastical nature of the scenes.
-Most of the motifs were taken from printed sources, of which there where many to choose from.
+Motifs were taken from printed sources, of which there where many to choose from.
 New pattern books, herbals and bestiaries were circulated, many thorough in their chosen subject; one published in 1630 by Thomas Johnson was called A book of Beaste, Birds, Flowers, Fruits, Flies and women, exactly drawne with their Lively colours truly described.

 Stumpwork, although always used to adorn luxury objects, never maintained the formal repetitions, you see in many of the decorative arts.
 Though pictorial in nature it developed a rich symbolism of its own, which was largely informed by the turbulent years from Charles I through to the restoration.
 Many of the male biblical characters in these scenes, as well as the regal lions, bear some resemblance to Charles I or Charles II.
 Portraits of monarchs were occasionally stitched, and are instantly recognisable.